Table of Contents

-Like the prior procedure, this is done under general anesthesia, and it only takes an hour to.
+Like the prior procedure, this is done under general anesthesia, and it only takes around an hour.

 You’ll also be able to go home the same day in most cases, although few cases require patients to remain at the hospital overnight in case of complications.